The Inspire Team

 Karsen has completed specialty continuing education including comprehensive training in integrated approach to pediatric feeding (AEIOU Trained Therapist) and Feeding Development, Primitive Reflex Integration, as well as torticollis to include treatment for torticollis’ impact on infant feeding.
 In her free time, she enjoys boating on Lake Murray, exploring new restaurants, and cuddling her aussiedoodle, Oakley!

-Kaitlyn Eargle
+Kaitlyn Greenthaler

 Occupational Therapist

-Kaitlyn is dedicated to continued professional growth and has undergone comprehensive mentorship to serve the pediatric population across a range of disabilities and diagnoses.
-She lives in Lexington, SC with her husband and hopes to be a dog mom in the near future!
-In her free time, she enjoys watching any sport related to the Carolina Gamecocks, spending time with friends and family, and going to a beach or lake whenever she gets the chance.
+Kaitlyn lives in Lexington, South Carolina, with her husband and hopes to become a dog mom in the near future.
+Outside of the clinic, she enjoys cheering on the Carolina Gamecocks, spending time with friends and family, and taking every opportunity to visit the beach or lake.

 Laurel Bradham